RandOhm: Mitigating Impedance Side-channel Attacks using Randomized Circuit Configurations: Hardware Multiplexing as MTD

-Authors in \cite{mosavirik2023silicon} give a detailed analysis of the sources for the on-die impedance and its characterization using scattering parameters.
-Similarly, it is recently shown that physical coordinates and its correspondent circuitry on the FPGA fabric leave distinguishable fingerprints on the frequency axis which is exploitable for mounting template attacks and defeat countermeasures~\cite{monfared2023leakyohm}.
-Here, we provide a more extensive study of the root causes for on-chip impedance in an FPGA.
-Figure \ref{fig:clb} depicts a series of high-level diagrams each representing specific part of the FPGA internals\cite{amano2018principles}. sub-figure \circled{1} assumes implementations of a particular function ($F$) in the bottom right Configurable Logic Block (CLB).
-Using different configurations the function $F$ can utilize orange SLICE 4 or green SLICE 3.
+As shown in~\cite{mosavirik2023silicon}, the physical coordinates and its corresponding circuitry on the FPGA fabric leave distinguishable fingerprints on the PDN's impedance in the frequency domain, which can be exploited for mounting template attacks~\cite{monfared2023leakyohm}.
+Fig.~\ref{fig:clb} depicts a series of high-level diagrams, each representing a specific part of the FPGA internals~\cite{amano2018principles}.
+Part \circled{A} in Fig.~\ref{fig:clb} assumes implementations of a particular function ($F$) in the bottom right Configurable Logic Block (CLB).
+Using different configurations, function $F$ can utilize orange SLICE 4 or green SLICE 3.
 Furthermore, it is assumed that the routing to other CLBs could be implemented using either blue Switch-Box 1 or red Switch-Box 2.
-Regarding different routing configurations, sub-figures \circled{2} illustrate the different activation of routing \textit{Switch-Boxes}.
-Based on each particular connection and state, the routing CMOS transistors and their simplified equivalent circuitry for Switch-Box 1 or red Switch-Box 2 are shown in sub-figures \circled{3}.
+Regarding different routing configurations, parts \circled{B} illustrate the different activation of \textit{Switch-Boxes} routings.
+Based on each particular connection and state, the routing CMOS transistors and their simplified equivalent circuitry for Switch-Box 1 or red Switch-Box 2 are shown in parts \circled{C}.
 As highlighted, the equivalent impedance seen from the PDN of the FPGA in each of these cases are different due to the differences in resistance and mutual capacitance for the wiring in each configuration ($Z_{Eq-1}$ and $Z_{Eq-2}$).
-Moreover, depending on the chosen slice in sub-figure \circled{3} a particular LUT (either orange SLICE 4 or green SLICE 3) is selected.
-This leads to a specific internal local connections in the transistor-level layout. sub-figure \circled{6} shows how these configurations differ in terms of equivalent impedance of $Z_{Eq-3}$ and $Z_{Eq-4}$.
-It is worthy to mention the observation about the geometrical asymmetry presented for different configurations.
-This element-level asymmetry in the FPGA fabric yields in unique impedance for each implementation.
-Other observation is the possible importance of the measurement port.
-The estimated equivalent impedance using $S_{11}$ is often seen and measured from the PDN (and from specific ports on the chip).
-However, if the signals are injected and received from other physical ports (if applicable) new modes of physical asymmetry is achieved in terms of scattering parameters.
+Moreover, depending on the chosen slice indicated in part \circled{D}, a particular LUT (either orange SLICE 4 or green SLICE 3) is selected.
+This leads to specific internal local connections at the transistor-level layout which is depicted in part \circled{E}.
+As illustrated in part \circled{F}, these configurations differ in terms of the equivalent impedance of $Z_{Eq-3}$ and $Z_{Eq-4}$ when different wirings are activated.
+It is worthy to highlight the geometrical asymmetry of physical elements on the die.
+This element-level asymmetry in the FPGA fabric yields a unique impedance for each implementation.